Cumberland County

 Finally, If you are riding through Cumberland County and want to see a great waterfall that is just off the highway, stop in at Ozone Falls, which is a short stroll from Highway 70.

-And here, on the right, is the Cumberland County Courthouse.
+And here, on the left, is the Cumberland County Courthouse.